tascraig/lab-events/readme.md

 - [ ] When a color is clicked in the `#palette`, the `#current-color` element should have its background changed to that color.
 For example, if you click the green circle in the `#palette`, the `#current-color` element's background should change to be green.

 - [ ] When you click on a `.cell`, its background should change to match the background of `#current-color`. *Note: The cells do not appear on the canvas when launching this lab.
-It's your job to add a new cells.*
+It's your job to add new cells.*

 ![pixel painter demo](./assets/ezgif.com-pixel-painter.gif)